cal-itp/data-analyses/portfolio/gtfs_digest/README.md

 The GTFS Digest is comprised of four major datasets.
 The processing of the datasets is detailed below.
 **To come**
 To download all of the processed data that powers this portfolio, please navigate to the folder titled `gtfs_digest` [here](https://console.cloud.google.com/storage/browser/calitp-publish-data-analysis).
 You will find the most recent datasets in `.parquet, .csv,.geojson` formats.
-Match the [readable column names](https://github.com/cal-itp/data-analyses/blob/main/gtfs_digest/readable.yml) to the table names.
 The data pulled from the Federal Transit Administration's National Transit Data is located [here](https://www.transit.dot.gov/ntd/data-product/2022-annual-database-agency-information).

 ## Who We Are
 This website was created by the [California Department of Transportation](https://dot.ca.gov/)'s Division of Data and Digital Services.
 We are a group of data analysts and scientists who analyze transportation data, such as General Transit Feed Specification (GTFS) data, or data from funding programs such as the Active Transportation Program.
 Our goal is to transform messy and indecipherable original datasets into usable, customer-friendly products to better the transportation landscape.
 For more of our work, visit our [portfolio](https://analysis.calitp.org/).